xnuohz/DeeperGCN-dgl/README.md

 ###### Model options
 ```
 --num-layers       int     Number of GNN layers.
 Default is 3.
 --mlp-layers       int     Number of MLP layers.
 Default is 1.
 --hid-dim          int     Hidden channel size.
 Default is 128.
 --block            str     Graph backbone block type.
 Default is 'res+'.
 --conv-type        str     GCNs type.
 Default is 'gen'.
 --aggr             str     Type of GENConv aggregator.
 Default is 'softmax'.
---aggr             str     Type of GENConv aggregator.
-Default is 'softmax'.
---norm             str     Type of GENConv aggregator.
-Default is 'softmax'.
+--norm             str     Type of normalization layer.
+Default is 'batch'.
 --beta             float   The temperature of softmax aggregator.
 Default is 1.0.
 --p                float   The power of power-mean aggregator.
 Default is 1.0.
 --learn-beta               Whether beta is a learnable weight or not.
 --learn-p                  Whether p is a learnable weight or not.
 --msg-norm                 Add Message Norm or not.